-Another technique for meditation, diaphragmatic breathing, is less about how frequently you breathe and more about how you breathe.
+Diaphragmatic breathing is less about how frequently you breathe and more about how you breathe.
 Diaphragmatic breathing uses the contraction of the diaphragm to move air downward into the body.
 On exhalation, the diaphragm relaxes and pushes the air out of the lungs, facilitating a more efficient exchange of carbon dioxide for oxygen.
 This deep breathing practice has been shown to help asthma patients, reduce perceived pain levels, and increase heart rate variability by stimulating the parasympathetic nervous system.

 One of the reasons that diaphragmatic breathing is so effective is that it increases blood oxygenation, which is believed to be responsible for the widespread hyperpolarization of cell membranes throughout the body.
 This increased polarization inhibits the activity of the sympathetic nervous system in the same way as cell membrane hyperpolarization does during sleep.

 The practice of pranayama meditation, breathing alternately through the left and right nostril, is an old meditation breathing technique believed to reduce stress and anxiety.
 Research has found that the nasal vasculature of each nostril is connected to different hypothalamic nuclei, resulting in a strange coincidence: airflow through the right nostril activates the sympathetic nervous system, while airflow through the left nostril activates the parasympathetic nervous system.
 The clinical success of alternate nostril breathing meditation in reducing stress and anxiety is thought to be the result of the balancing of these two systems.